 The e-learning would benefit from additional practical help on finding the job you’d like to do.
-Help or signposting to current CV and covering letter writing techniques, where jobs are advertised and how to apply would be useful.
-Government departments, recruiters and other relevant services could partner Carers UK and the Dept of Health and Social Care to help deliver this.
+Help or signposting to current CV and covering letter writing techniques, where jobs are advertised and how to apply would also be useful.
+Government departments, recruiters and other relevant services could partner with Carers UK and the Dept of Health and Social Care to help deliver this.

 Interviewing employers about the qualities they look for in recruits would help reassure those who’ve been out of the workplace for a while.
 Enthusiastic, positive employees who are open to learning new skills throughout their whole working life must be high up their list.
 Why wouldn’t that be you?

 Ageism.
 Is it going to be a barrier?
 Honestly, it’s hard to know if that will affect a ‘mid life’ carer’s recruitment or not.
 It may depend on the role or the employer.
 The growing skills shortage is one increasingly overriding issue that even the most shortsighted employer will find hard to ignore.
 Perceived or real ageism needs to be dismantled fast, alongside other discrimination biases.

 The e-learning course reminded me how many transferable skills carers have.
 Delivering the business’s goals is critical but employers also need compassionate leaders and team members that support others’ welfare and development.
 Carers have strong organisational, complex problem solving and financial management skills which make them a great hire.
 We can always update IT, ‘process’ or technical skills if they’re out of date.
 It’s much, much harder to learn or train for ‘soft skills’, values and emotional intelligence attributes like empathy and conflict resolution.